Starting Wireshark from scratch

 Let's try checking the TCP/443 communication.

-By checking the IP, you can see the flow of a Google search.
+By looking up the IP address, we can see the flow of a Google search.

-By looking at the explanation and flags in the "Info" section, you can see the TCP handshake exchange (ACK, FIN, etc.).
+Looking at the explanation and flags in the "Info" section, we can see the TCP handshake exchange (ACK, FIN, etc.).

 Packet capture on a Linux machine